Ilie Năstase: Controversies

 Allegations of inappropriate behaviour included Pam Shriver claiming Năstase frequently asked in a joking manner if she was still a virgin.
 After about 30 occasions of this happening, Shriver asked him to stop asking that, which he did.
-Dominique Monami, captain of the Belgium team, said that Năstase had abused her in a 2017 Fed Cup match against Romania.
-Monami later added that Năstase was abusive for two games during the match between Elise Mertens and Irina-Camelia Begu.
+Dominique Monami, captain of the Belgium team, said that Năstase had verbally abused her in a 2017 Fed Cup match against Romania.